| Looking for an adventure that's far from ordinary, yet not far away?

 Getting there :

 Fly directly to Loreto (LTO) on Alaska Airlines from the U.S. via LAX.
-Alaska Airlines flight AS 268 departs LAX at 10:10 am on Sunday, September 30.
-Some West Coast divers can connect right through on Sunday morning; divers from other locations will need to fly to LAX and spend Saturday night, September 29, in Los Angeles.
+Alaska Airlines flight AS 268 departs LAX at 12:10 pm on Sunday, September 30.
+Most divers can connect right through on Sunday morning with this new flight schedule.

 Book your departure from Loreto on Sunday, October 7 on Alaska airlines flight AS 253 and connect to return home.
-Be sure to allow yourself time at LAX to pick up bags, clear customs and immigration, and clear security again for your connecting flight.
+Be sure to allow yourself time at LAX to pick up bags, clear customs and immigration, and clear security again for your connecting flight, which may depart from another terminal.

 Deposit of $500 is due upon booking.
 Final balance due 75 days prior to departure.